✔ There are several ways to help reduce taxes and maximize benefits.

 In our hypothetical example, James, age 64, retired at 62 from a plumbing supply company in the Chicago area, and claimed Social Security benefits as soon as he was eligible, at 62.
 James misses not having some structure in his day.
 He loves home improvement and helping people, so he found a job at a big box retailer.
 His wife, Arlene, age 61, is still working part time.
 Both have FRAs of age 66.

-Three Social Security options for James to consider
+3 Social Security options for James to consider

 - Social Security do-overs are allowed within 12 months of commencing benefit payments.8 In James’s case, he missed this window for a do-over.
 You are allowed one lifetime do-over, or withdrawal of benefits, and you must repay all benefits received.
 If you were having your Medicare premiums deducted from your Social Security check, you'll need to repay those premiums, unless you decide to withdraw from Medicare coverage as well.
-If your spouse and children were collecting dependents benefits based on your earnings record, they must pay back these benefits and you must get their agreement in writing before you'll be allowed to withdraw your application.
+If your spouse and children were collecting dependent benefits based on your earnings record, they must pay back these benefits and you must get their agreement in writing before you'll be allowed to withdraw your application.
 When you resume benefits at a later date, they will be at the starting amount for your age and earnings record at that new time.

 Benefits of working longer